izzymsft/SecurityCertificates/SSL_Certificates/certbot-lets-encrypt.md

 Also make sure that the DNS records for all your domains you wish to issue certs for are mapped to the public IP of your VM.

-You may need to change the A or CNAME records for the domains/sub-domains
+For the DNS record updates, you may need to change the A or CNAME records for the domains/sub-domains

 ### Generating the SSL Certificate from Let's Encrypt using Certbot

+Specify the admin email and the FQDN of the hostname you wish to issue the SSL Certificate for

 ```shell
 certbot certonly --nginx -m ssl@izzyacademy.com --agree-tos -d sample-domain.izzyacademy.com
 ```

+This will generate the public and private certs for the hostname.

+Once the cert is generated, we will need to generate the PFX and DER equivalents so that we have it readily-available if needed.